The Babymaker: The Dr. Cecil Jacobson Story

 The Babymaker: The Dr. Cecil Jacobson Story (also released as Seeds of Deception) is a 1994 American made-for-television drama film directed by Arlene Sanford.
 The film is based on the true story of Cecil Jacobson, who used his own sperm to impregnate patients, without informing them.
+The Babymaker: The Dr. Cecil Jacobson Story premiered on CBS on February 8, 1994.
 The film was criticized for not giving a clear portrayal of Jacobson, but George Dzundza was praised for his performance.

 Plot

 The film starts in 1985.
 Cecil Jacobson is a successful doctor, running his own reproductive genetic center.
 He is earning the respect of other doctors and is even nicknamed 'The Babymaker'.
 Nobody knows that he secretly uses his own sperm to impregnate his patients.

 One of his patients is Mary Bennett, a woman desperate to have a baby.
 She is unable to become a mother, however, because her husband Greg underwent a vasectomy.
 She is directed there by her friend Nita, who also had artificial insemination.
 Greg isn't enthusiastic about the idea, but Mary convinces him to talk to Dr. Jacobson, explaining it might be their only chance.
 Greg has trouble accepting that the insemination requires an anonymous donor and admits he isn't ready to be a father.
 Mary's mother instincts make her decide to still have the insemination and, yet again, Dr. Jacobson uses his own sperm samples.
 Meanwhile, Mary's friend Sue thinks she is thirteen weeks pregnant, when she suddenly bleeds.
 She contacts Dr. Jacobson, but he assures her there is nothing wrong and he even shows her the shape of the baby on the ultrasound.

 Sue, still thinking that there is something wrong, contacts a second doctor, who reveals that she is not pregnant and that the so-called shape of the baby is actually fecal matter.
 She discovers that there are several cases of people who have received a false-positive pregnancy test at Dr. Jacobson's facility.
 She wants to confront him, but her husband pressures her to pretend as if nothing has happened, to see how far Dr. Jacobson will go with the lies.
 She does inform Mary, however, but she is reluctant to believe her, because she has just had her pregnancy confirmed.